 Dette kurset kan kjøres på datamaskin, nettbrett og mobiltelefon.
 For håndholdte enheter anbefaler vi at du befinner deg på et trådløst nettverk.
 Det stilles ikke krav til flash for å ta dette kurset.

-The course provides in-depth knowledge of hazardous areas and the risks associated with working in such areas.
+The course provides basic knowledge of hazardous areas and the risks associated with passing through or working in such areas.